Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 <https://docs.microsoft.com/en-us/azure/security-center/security-center-get-started>
 to enable data collections from Azure Security Center.

+[Azure Advisor] (https://docs.microsoft.com/en-us/azure/advisor/advisor-overview) Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
+ It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.
+ 1. Select **Browse**, and then scroll to **Azure Advisor**.
+ 2. The Advisor dashboard displays personalized recommendations for contoso clinic subscription.

 **NOTE:**

 >   Currently, the OMS Monitoring agent is automatically installed along with
 >   the Bastion Host deployment.
 In this solution, the Security Center VM agent
 >   is not deployed; the reason is to prevent OMS conflict issues.

 >!Installation Complete!